 Dogs don't have 'heart attacks' the way humans do, but heart conditions can still be very serious, and potentially fatal.

 This is a heart condition, and a dog with DCM has heart muscles that don't contract efficiently, causing arrhythmia (irregular heartbeats).

 It also means that the heart has to work extra-hard to pump blood around the body and this puts an immense strain it.

-A dog can show no symptoms and die suddenly from this condition, although sometimes dogs show symptoms such as excessive panting, heavy breathing and are easily tired.
+A dog can show no symptoms and die suddenly from this condition, although sometimes dogs show symptoms such as excessive panting, trouble breathing, heavy or rapid breathing and are often fatigued and easily tired.